nyior/clipit/README.md

 Simple!
 Have you worked with bitly or tinyurl before? shortster does pretty much the same thing.
 It is a web application that allows you create shorter versions of those overly long smelly urls :) you want to share with other people.
-You know what? shortster is completely free ðŸ˜ƒ
+You know what? shortster is completely free :heart_eyes:

-If you like this repo, click the â­
+If you like this repo, click the :sparkles:

 ## what can shortster be used for?
 lol Nyior isn't that what you just explained in the paragraph above?